Craft Beers of Asia - Japan and Vietnam

 Your day will be at leisure.
 Wander across the ancient Japanese Covered Bridge, explore former merchants’ homes, and buy silks, handicrafts, antiques, and immaculate tailored suits (with an astonishing 24 hr turnaround) at the colourful shops and markets.

 Click to discover more...

 Ho Chi Minh City - 2 nights

-Day 12 - Hoi An, Danang, Ho Chi Minh City, Cu Chi Tunnels, Saigon Craft Beer Vespa Adventure
+Day 12 - Fly to Ho Chi Minh City, Delve into the Cu Chi Tunnels, Craft Beer Vespa tour

 Transfer to the airport in time for your onward flight.

 Click to discover more...